redbadger/crux/docs/src/guide/capabilities.md

 Because Capabilities can own the "language" used to express intent, and the interface to request the execution of the effect, your Crux application code can be portable onto any platform capable of executing the effect in some way.
 Clearly, the number of different effects we can think of, and platforms we can target is enormous, and Crux doesn't want to force you to implement the entire portfolio of them on every platform.
 That's why Capabilities are delivered as separate modules, typically in crates, and apps can declare which ones they need.
 The Shell implementations need to know how to handle all requests from those capabilities, but can choose to provide only stub implementations where appropriate.
 For example the [Cat Facts example](https://github.com/redbadger/crux/tree/master/examples/cat_facts), uses a key-value store capability for persisting the model after every interaction, which is crucial to make the CLI shell work statefully, but the other shells generally ignore the key-value requests, because state persistence across app launches is not crucial for them.
 The app itself (the Core) has no idea which is the case.

 In some cases, it may also make sense to implement an app-specific capability, for effects specific to your domain, which don't have a common implementation across platforms (e.g. registering a local user).
 Crux does not stop you from bundling a number of capabilities alongside your apps (i.e. they don't _have to_ come from a crate).
-On the other hand, it might make sense to build a capability on top of existing lower-level capability, for example a CRDT capability may use a general pub/sub capability as transport, or a specific protocol to speak to your synchronization server (e.g. over HTTP).
+On the other hand, it might make sense to build a capability on top of an existing lower-level capability, for example a CRDT capability may use a general pub/sub capability as transport, or a specific protocol to speak to your synchronization server (e.g. over HTTP).

 There are clearly numerous scenarios, and the best rule of thumb we can think of is "focus on the intent".
 Provide an API to describe the intent of side-effects and then either pass the intent straight to the shell, or translate it to a sequence of more concrete intents for the Shell to execute.
 And keep in mind that the more complex the intent sent to the shell, the more complex the implementation on each platform.
 The translation between high-level intent and low level building blocks is why Capabilities exist.